luxonis/depthai-docs-website/source/pages/faq.rst

 Can DepthAI do Arbitrary Crop, Resize, Thumbnail, etc.?
 #######################################################

-Yes, see `here <https://github.com/luxonis/depthai-python/blob/main/examples/14_color_camera_control.py>`__ for ane example of how to do this, with WASD controls of a cropped section.
+Yes, see `here <https://docs.luxonis.com/projects/api/en/latest/samples/rgb_camera_control/#rgb-camera-control>`__ for an example of how to do this, with WASD controls of a cropped section.
 And see `here <https://github.com/luxonis/depthai-shared/pull/16>`__ for extension of the cropping for non-rectangular crops, and warping those to be rectangular (which can be useful for OCR).

 Can DepthAI Run Custom CV Code?
 Say CV Code From PyTorch?
 ##########################################################